Spatially mapping the thermal conductivity of graphene by an opto-thermal method

-Here, we introduce an opto-thermal method that allows for two-dimensional mapping of the thermal conductivity of suspended graphene membranes.
-The presented method relies on a combination of scanning $\mu$-Raman spectroscopy with finite element method (FEM) calculations.
-The workflow for our approach is presented in Fig.~\ref{fig:intro}.
-In the first, experimental stage, a series of two-dimensional Raman spectroscopy maps are used to construct a temperature map of the membrane upon illumination.
-More specifically, Raman maps are recorded for various temperatures and at a low laser power.
+Here, we introduce an opto-thermal method that allows for two-dimensional mapping of thermal conductivity of suspended graphene membranes.
+The presented method relies on a combination of scanning $\mu$-Raman spectroscopy with finite-element method (FEM) calculations.
+The workflow for our approach is presented in Figure.~\ref{fig:intro}.
+In the first experimental stage, a series of two-dimensional Raman spectroscopy maps are used to construct a temperature map of the membrane upon illumination.
+More specifically, Raman maps are recorded for various hotplate temperatures and at a low laser power.
 This series of maps is used to construct a calibration map of the Raman peak shifts with temperature.
-Then, another Raman map is recorded at high-laser-power, which, combined with the calibration map, is used to construct a temperature map of the membrane upon illumination.
+Then, another Raman map is recorded at high-laser-power, which, combined with the calibration map, is used to construct a temperature map of the membrane upon laser heating.

-This constructed temperature map is used as input for the FEM-based fit procedure.
-Here, the starting point is an initial guess of the thermal conductivity.
-From this two-dimensional map, a temperature map upon illumination at high laser power is computed.
-The thermal conductivity is iteratively adjusted by comparing the target temperature to the computed one.
-This process is repeated until convergence is reached.

-The computation method is depicted in Figure~\ref{fig:intro} and validated on a simulated temperature profile that is shown in section 2 of the Supporting Information.
-We show that a predefined thermal conductivity map can be recovered using our FEM-based fitting procedure.
-We then apply this method to extract the thermal conductivity of a pristine graphene membrane that is suspended over a silicon nitride frame.
-Finally, we demonstrate that the thermal conductivity of the graphene membrane can be tuned in a controlled way by the introduction of He$^{+}$-ion induced defects in the membrane.
+The constructed experimental temperature map is then used as an input for the FEM-based fit procedure.
+For a given initial guess of the thermal conductivity, the lattice temperature upon laser illumination is calculated.
+The thermal conductivity is then iteratively adjusted, until the computed temperature map matches the experimental one.
+We apply this fit procedure to extract the thermal conductivity of a pristine graphene membrane that is suspended over a silicon nitride frame.
+Finally, we demonstrate that the thermal conductivity of the graphene membrane can be tuned in a controlled way by the introduction of helium-ion (He$^{+}$-ion) induced defects in the membrane.